 We are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.
 They may feel embarrassed, humiliated or being threatened.
 This could be due to vulnerability, disability and/or sexual orientation or language barriers.
 This does not prevent ALL staff from having professional curiosity and speaking to the DSL if they have concerns about a child and our staff determine how best to build trusted relationships with children which facilitate this communication.

-We understand our statutory duty to safeguard and promote the welfare of children and we maintain a professional attitude of 'it could happen here' where safeguarding is concerned.
+We understand our statutory duty to safeguard and promote the welfare of children and we maintain a professional culture of 'it happens here', "Everyone's Responsibility and proactive safeguarding with children at the centre of all we do where safeguarding is concerned.
 We expect ALL staff, governors, volunteers, and visitors to share our commitment, maintaining a safe environment and a culture of vigilance.